 Lesley Wright, Cornwall, UK.

 There’s never been a better time to put ‘you’ first.
-If you feel as if you are missing out on the activities that you enjoy doing, then either come and join the MyMT™ community or take 2 hours to view my online Masterclass on Menopause, or if you can’t afford the entire 12 week programme, then don’t forget that I have my stand-alone JOINT module and a GUT HEALTH module as part of my brand new health-restoration series.
+If you feel as if you are missing out on the activities that you enjoy doing, then either come and join the 12 week programmes and the MyMT™ community or take 2 hours to view my recently updated online Masterclass on Menopause, or if you can’t afford the entire 12 week programme, then don’t forget that I have my stand-alone JOINT module and a GUT HEALTH module as part of my brand new health-restoration series.